-APA performance evaluations are distributed annually.
-The administrator evaluation schedule is determined by Appendix I of the APA union contract.
-The schedule is generally released in January with all materials due to HR in the beginning of April.
-The APA evaluation process follows the same workflow as described above in the NUP performance evaluation section.
+APA performance evaluations are distributed three times a year with two biannual reports completed by the administrator and one supervisor evaluation.
+The administrator evaluation schedule is determined by the APA union contract.
+The bi-annual reports are due in April and November while the supervisor evaluation is completed in June.
 The evaluation template is contractual and not subject to change.
 It may be reviewed during the collective bargaining negotiations.

-Unlike NUP evaluations, all APA performance evaluations are completed by employee and supervisor, sent to the CAO for review and comment, then sent back to the employee being reviewed for final signature.
-Once the employee signs, the final evaluation is sent to HR for review.
+All APA performance evaluations are completed by employee, supervisor and sent to HREO for inclusion in the personnel file.